coreflighttech/Uploader/README.md

 How to do?
 Steps:
--Close all applications
+- Close all applications
--Connect your Module via USB
+- Connect your Module via USB
--Run Xloader.exe in the "Uploader"
+- Run Xloader.exe in the "Uploader"
--Click "Hex File" selection button.
+- Click "Hex File" selection button.
--Search in your computer and find the firmware you want to upload to Core Flight Tech.
+- Search in your computer and find the firmware you want to upload to Core Flight Tech.
 Module

 For MCP:
   -Select the device type -> B737 MCP